looten/yocto-qemu-playground/poky/documentation/ref-manual/system-requirements.rst

 System Requirements
 *******************

-Welcome to the Yocto Project Reference Manual.
+Welcome to the Yocto Project Reference Manual!
 This manual provides reference information for the current release of the Yocto Project, and is most effectively used after you have an understanding of the basics of the Yocto Project.
 The manual is neither meant to be read as a